 ‘I’m amazed at how quickly friends and relatives have disappeared when the going got tough.’

 ‘We do seem to not get as many invites to social gatherings as we used to.’

-‘It’s sad that people you know act differently towards you once you tell them about your condition.
-Some avoid you so they don’t have to speak to you.
-Yes, I have a dementia, a disease of the brain but all I ask is people treat me the same…just give me a little time to take in what you’re saying and be patient with me, for I am still me.’
+‘It’s sad that people you know act differently towards you once you tell them about your condition [dementia].
+Some avoid you so they don’t have to speak to you…yes, I have a condition but all I ask is people treat me the same…just give me a little time to take in what you’re saying and be patient with me, for I am still me.’

 For a copy of the survey and tips on how to support a person living with dementia to remain socially engaged, head to https://www.fightdementia.org.au/dementia-and-loneliness.
 Dementia Awareness Month 2016 is supported by financial assistance from the Australian Government and the NSW Government.